vvvv/visualprogramming.net/content/blog/2023/Dates/20-vvvv-worldwide-meetup/index.md

 ## Do I need to know vvvv or VL to join this meetup?

 No, absolutely not.
-The presentations will be about projects, patches, plugins, contributions made with or for vvvv, but you do not need to know it to enjoy the meetup.
+The presentations will be about projects, patches, plugins or contributions made with or for vvvv, but you do not need to know it to enjoy the meetup.

 ## Attending remotely